About Edinburgh Dog Behaviour

 As a Certificated Clinical Animal Behaviourist with ASAB, a full member of the Association of Pet Behaviour Counsellors (APBC) and registered Clinical Animal Behaviourist with the Animal Behaviour and Training Council (ABTC), insured dog owners can also claim on their insurance for my services.
 Please contact your provider to enquire about your individual circumstances.

-Eilidh Mackay BVM&S MRCVS MSc
+Eilidh Mackay BVM&S MSc MRCVS

 Veterinary Surgeon and Clinical Animal Behaviour Graduate